flowjo-claytons/AutoGating-Plugin/README.md

 User and developer documentation <a href = "https://www.gitbook.com/book/flowjo-kellyh/auto-gating-plugin-documentation/details">here</a>

 Reqs:
-Java 1.6<br>
+Developer: Java 1.6<br>
-This plugin requires Flowjo v10.1r7 to be run.
+User: This plugin requires Flowjo v10.1r7 to be run.

 See flowjo <a href = "http://docs.flowjo.com/d2/plugins/">plugin page </a>for futher details